tendermint/fundraising/x/fundraising/spec/01_concepts.md

 ### When the auction ends:

-The auction will end when Auction End Time is arrived.
+The auction will end when `EndTime` is arrived.

 ### How `WinningPrice` is determined: